The recent death of a SCDF NSF raises questions about the age-old culture of ragging.

 The incident has reignited the debate on ragging.
 In 2016, complaints of inappropriate activities in university orientation camps, such as students being repeatedly dunked in water or made to do lewd acts, were in the media spotlight.

-Ong Hui Ying, 19, felt that such activities should not be organised at the expense of the safety.
+Ong Hui Ying, 19, felt that such activities should not be organised at the expense of the participants' safety.

 The third-year Ngee Ann Polytechnic student said: "I don't support ragging in any shape or form, and it seems that such activities are organised simply because they are more risque or more fun.